William Lyon Mackenzie King: Memorials

 The Woodside National Historic Site in Kitchener, Ontario was King's boyhood home.
 The estate has over 4.65 hectares of garden and parkland for exploring and relaxing, and the house has been restored to reflect life during King's era.
 There is a MacKenzie King Public School in the Heritage Park neighbourhood in Kitchener.
 Kitchener was known as Berlin until 1916.

 King was mentioned in the book Alligator Pie by Dennis Lee, appearing as the subject of a nonsensical children's poem, which reads "William Lyon Mackenzie King / He sat in the middle and played with string / He loved his mother like anything / William Lyon Mackenzie King."

 King is a prominent character in Donald Jack's novel Me Too, set in Ottawa in the 1920s.

 A character who appeared twice in the popular 1990s Canadian television series Due South was named "Mackenzie King" in obvious reference.

-King is portrayed by Sean McCann in Donald Brittain's 1988 television miniseries The King Chronicle, and by Dan Beirne in Matthew Rankin's 2019 film The Twentieth Century.
+King was portrayed by Sean McCann in Donald Brittain's 1988 television miniseries The King Chronicle, and by Dan Beirne in Matthew Rankin's 2019 film The Twentieth Century.